keycloak/keycloak-community/design/keystore-spi.md

 The default KeyStore SPI implementation shall support loading KeyStore from PEM files.
 This allows aligning the configuration of different TLS interfaces that Keycloak has.
-Currently, PEM files are supported for the HTTPS credentials only.
+Currently, PEM files are supported for HTTPS credentials only.
 Internally the PEM files can be loaded into `KeyStore`, allowing consumers to remain unaware of the format on disk.

+### Realm-specific configuration

+An example of realm-specific KeyStore configuration are credentials and trust anchors for LDAP federation.
+Currently, all LDAP connections share the same credentials and trust anchors.
+It should be possible to configure separate client credentials and trust anchors for each LDAP federation.

 ## Milestones